Splitting Schemes for Coupled Differential Equations: Block Schur-Based Approaches and Partial Jacobi Approximation: Block-iterative methods for coupled PDEs

 \section{Block-iterative methods for coupled PDEs}

-Classic static iterative methods for linear systems can be adapted to block-matrices.
-In our case the block pattern of the coupled operator $\mathcal{A}$ in \cref{eq:system} is determined by the number of equations and unknowns, while the dimensions and properties of each block is determined by the mesh size and discretisation scheme adopted for that particular equation.
-Convergence analysis for the special case of positive definite matrices is treated in \citep[p.~47]{Hackbusch2016}.
-The same author provides rates of convergence in the case of Poisson equation.
+Classic static iterative methods for linear systems can be adapted to block matrices.
+In our case, the block pattern of the coupled operator $\mathcal{A}$ in \cref{eq:system} is determined by the number of equations and unknowns, while the dimensions and properties of each block are determined by the mesh size and discretisation scheme adopted for that particular equation.
+Convergence analysis for the particular case of positive definite matrices is treated in \citep[p.~47]{Hackbusch2016}.
+The same author provides rates of convergence in the case of the Poisson equation.
 In the following paragraphs, we recall the classical (static) iterative methods in their block extensions.
 The superscript index indicates the iterative step.
-In general any iterative splitting/decoupling scheme can be represented by a decomposition of the operator $\mathcal{A}$ into an implicit part $\Ai$ and explicit part $\Ae$:
+In general, any iterative splitting/decoupling scheme can be represented by a decomposition of the operator $\mathcal{A}$ into an implicit part $\Ai$ and an explicit part $\Ae$:

 This can be rewritten as a stationary iterative scheme as